Testing a nonlinear solution of the Israel-Stewart theory: Introduction

-Going beyond the standard cosmological model in order to describe DE can be a difficult task, but an interesting approach for this problem is given by the inclusion of causal dissipative effects (bulk viscosity) in the fluid description \cite{is, is2}.
-Dissipative processes can characterize important stages of cosmic evolution: reheating of the universe, decoupling of neutrinos from the cosmic plasma, nucleosynthesis and besides can also be present in several astrophysical mechanisms, for example, the collapse of radiating stars to a neutron star or black hole and in the accretion of matter around neutron stars or black holes \cite{maartens}.
-A possible origin for bulk viscosity is attributed to the existence of mixtures, in the single fluid description the universe as a whole can be characterized by the particle number density, $n=n_{1}+...+n_{i}$, therefore the simple assumption of different cooling rates in the expanding mixture can lead to a non-vanishing viscous pressure \cite{zimda}.
-As effect of bulk viscosity, the kinetic energy of particles is converted into heat, thus a reduction of the effective pressure of the fluid is expected, the condition $H > 0$ is supported by $\Pi \leq 0$ \cite{maartens}, being $\Pi$ the viscous presure.
-An interesting alternative to explain the origin of bulk viscosity was explored in \cite{ddm1}, where was shown that the decay of DM into relativistic particles allow naturally the emergence of dissipative effects in the cosmic fluid.
-A scheme as the aforementioned could help to understand more clearly the role of bulk viscosity in the cosmic expansion.
-Recent results show that a decaying scenario for DM increases the expansion rate relative to $\Lambda$CDM and such behavior provides an alleviation for the $H_{0}$ and $\sigma_{8}$ tensions \cite{ddm2}.
-In the standard description a cosmological fluid has a constant temperature and can not generate entropy or {\it frictional} heating; therefore the cosmological constant as source of DE has non sense at thermodynamics level \cite{cardenas}.
-Also within the standard description DE is not allowed to interact with other components of the universe.
-However, a more realistic (and consistent) picture of the universe should not forbid such interaction \cite{interact}.
-Several works demonstrate that under the description of thermodynamics for reversible processes, the dissipative effects play a relevant role at late times of cosmic evolution and even more, are capable to concede a phantom cosmology under some assumptions \cite{phantom1, norman, nms1, phantom2, ccl}.
-Beyond the bounds of reversible processes, the dissipative effects can be used to solve some problems at thermodynamics level of the phantom regime.
-For instance, the simultaneous positivity of entropy and temperature \cite{problem}.\\
+Going beyond the standard cosmological model to describe DE can be a difficult task, but an interesting approach to this problem is given by the inclusion of causal dissipative effects (bulk viscosity) in the fluid description \cite{Israel:1976tn,Israel:1979wp,Pavon:1990ha,Chimento:1993zc}.
+Dissipative processes can characterize important stages of cosmic evolution: reheating of the universe, decoupling of neutrinos from the cosmic plasma, and nucleosynthesis.
+Besides, viscosity can also be present in several astrophysical mechanisms as, for example, the collapse of radiating stars to a neutron star or black hole and in the accretion of matter around neutron stars or black holes \cite{Maartens:1996vi}.
+A possible origin for bulk viscosity is attributed to the existence of mixtures.
+In the single fluid description, the universe as a whole can be characterized by the particle number density, $n=n_{1}+...+n_{i}$, therefore the simple assumption of different cooling rates in the expanding mixture can lead to a non-vanishing viscous pressure \cite{Zimdahl:1996fj}.
+As an effect of bulk viscosity, the kinetic energy of particles is converted into heat, thus a reduction of the effective pressure of the fluid is expected, and the condition for the Hubble parameter $H\equiv\dot{a}/a>0$ is supported by $\Pi\leq 0$ \cite{Maartens:1996vi}, being $\Pi$ the bulk viscous pressure.
+An interesting alternative to explain the origin of bulk viscosity was explored in \cite{Wilson:2006gf,Mathews:2008hk}, where was shown that the decay of DM into relativistic particles allow naturally the emergence of dissipative effects in the cosmic fluid.
+A scheme such as the aforementioned could help to understand more clearly the role of bulk viscosity in the cosmic expansion.
+Recent results show that a decaying scenario for DM increases the expansion rate relative to $\Lambda$CDM and such behavior provides an alleviation for the $H_{0}$ and $\sigma_{8}$ tensions \cite{Pandey:2019plg}.
+In the standard description, a cosmological fluid has a constant temperature and can not generate entropy or {\it frictional} heating.
+Therefore, the cosmological constant as a source of DE has no sense at a thermodynamical level \cite{Cardenas:2018nem}.
+Also, within the standard description, DE is not allowed to interact with other components of the universe.
+However, a more realistic (and consistent) picture of the universe should not forbid such interaction \cite{Wang:2016lxa}.
+Several works demonstrate that under the description of thermodynamics for reversible processes, the dissipative effects play a relevant role at late-times of cosmic evolution and, even more, are capable of conceding a phantom cosmology under some assumptions \cite{Cataldo:2005qh,Disconzi:2014oda,Cruz:2017lbu,Cruz:2016rqi,Cardenas:2020exv}.
+Beyond the bounds of reversible processes, the dissipative effects can be used to solve some problems at the thermodynamics level of the phantom regime.
+For instance, the simultaneous positivity of entropy and temperature \cite{Cruz:2018arw}.